 To double your hanging space without an entire renovation, you can buy these inexpensive closet expanders.

-This genius organizer is targeted towards men, but would work for anyone.
+This genius over the door organizer is targeted towards men but would work for anyone.
 Great to corral all the small accessories.

 No space for a filing cabinet?
 Use a multifunctional piece of furniture.
 This could double as a coffee table or extra bench seating.

-Or to use very minimal space, try one of these accordion files.
+Or to use very minimal space, try one of these expanding file boxes.
 A friend suggested this to me and I’ve been using this idea ever since.
 Use 1 box for each year.
 Genius!

 And how cute is this little mini office on wheels?

-Keeping the little everyday things at bay may be the biggest challenge of all.
+Keeping the little from taking over a space is always tricky.
+They havea way of creeping back in.
 Here are some ideas for sunglasses, keys, remote controls, chargers, mail, etc.

 This first one would be great inside of a drawer in your entry.

 Small to medium-sized lidded boxes or baskets are great for your coffee table or bedside table clutter.

 Lidded storage boxes like these are always useful in small space organizing.